 I’ve used tools from IntelliJ for years, however for Android I’ve always used Eclipse.
-When Google announced Android Studio, a collaboration between Google and IntelliJ makers JetBrains I was pretty excited.
+When Google announced Android Studio, a collaboration between Google and IntelliJ makers JetBrains, I was pretty excited.
 My development needs are pretty simple, but I’ve always found developing in the Eclipse ADT bundle to be a bit clumsy, difficult to configure, and painfully slow.
-I already use PHPStorm (another JetBrains product) – how does Android Studio compare to Eclipse?
+I already use PHPStorm (another JetBrains product), so is Android Studio – a better IDE compared to Eclipse?
 Let’s see.

 Eclipse/ADT Bundle Thoughts